RyaxTech/bebida-optimization-service/README.md

 ```sh
 nxc driver -t
 ```

+You can access the OAR API, Drawgantt and Monika interface in your browser with: [http://localhost:8080/drawgantt]()

+The Ryax interface is available at: [http://localhost:8081/app]()

 You can now check that the cluster is running by watching the nodes state with:
 ```sh